 The goals of the Fire Suppression and Emergency Medical Services (EMS) Division are to protect life and property from suffering, loss and damage due to fire, medical and environmental emergencies.

 This division is responsible for incident response as well as for the safety and health of its personnel.
-Romulus currently has a full-time firefighting and suppression force of 12.
-A trained part-time complement of 4 firefighters supplements the full time staff, enabling the department to respond to calls in a more efficient and effective manner.
+Romulus currently has 21 full-time firefighting positions with a paid on call Battalion Chief and 2 part time firefighters that supplement the full time staff, enabling the department to respond to calls in a more efficient and effective manner.

 This division provides the functions of fire suppression, hazardous materials incident response mitigation, rescue response, emergency medical service, training, alarm receipt and response.